kingcos/cocoapods-backup/README.md

-# cocoapods-local-backup
+# cocoapods-backup

-A description of cocoapods-local-backup.
+A description of cocoapods-backup.

 ## Installation

-    $ gem install cocoapods-local-backup
+    $ gem install cocoapods-backup

 ## Usage